ZakariGaudreault/Agenda/README.md

 # WPF Calendar Application

 A comprehensive software application designed to deliver an intuitive graphical user interface for efficient viewing and management of events and appointments.
-This project was a collaborative effort undertaken by my colleague and me during our Program III class, where we delved into advanced concepts of software development using C# and XAML.
+This project was a collaborative effort undertaken by my colleague and me during our Programming III class, where we tried advanced concepts of software development using C# and XAML.
 This experience provided a valuable opportunity to apply theoretical knowledge to real-world scenarios, emphasizing effective communication and seamless integration of back-end and front-end components.

-Our application not only excels in providing a user-friendly interface but also boasts robust functionality, catering to diverse scheduling needs.
-The integration of C# and XAML allowed us to create a seamless and responsive experience for users.
-The development process sharpened our skills, deepening our understanding of the intricacies involved in creating cohesive software.

 ## Notable Features